 The answer is a resounding “Yes!”
 PR can help get your company on the radar and lay the groundwork for your product announcement as well as with both potential customers and investors.
 For example, if you have funding in place, you can announce this even before you are ready to announce your product.
 A funding announcement can also let you lay the groundwork for your announcement when you are ready.
 Don’t have funding yet?
 There are a whole slew of things you can do through PR to help create visibility, and to help create traction among potential investors and customers.
 These include press releases on your company formation, personnel announcements on strategic hires from senior executives to board of advisors, contributed articles and more.
 All of these can help create awareness and media buzz, even before your product is ready to be announced.
 Already announced your product?
 Add in things like press releases on customer contracts and partnerships, PR at tradeshows/conferences, speaking engagements, editorial calendar opportunities program and company-hosted webinars.
 The important thing about PR for startups is a regular program of media outreach.
 Don’t do just one press release, then nothing for six months (or longer).
 The PR process builds over time, and both the media and investors can have a short memory given the volume of news coming out.
 PR can be beneficial for startups no matter what stage.
 Incorporating PR into your business plan even at this early junction can go a long way to helping you achieve your goals and objectives, especially with investors and potential customers.
 As automated PR tools proliferate, there can be an inclination by businesses (particularly smaller startups and emerging companies) to assign PR to an administrative role.
 After all, with tools that can automate media list development, distribute press releases and even create press releases for you, do you really need to spend the money on professional counsel?

 The answer, of course, is yes you do.
 Using the various automated PR tools on the market today without professional counsel, whether internal or external, is a bit like do-it-yourself legal contracts.
 While they sometimes can work, do you really want to rely on that process to develop business contracts, protect your intellectual properties, file patents or trademarks without input from professional counsel?
 The same is true with PR.
 Professional PR counsel can help guide you through the process of a product launch, staging an event, issuing a funding announcement, writing contributed articles and more.
 For example, as we’ve mentioned in previous blogs, press releases and articles that are AI-generated; i.e., where the articles and press releases are generated by AI, are not copyrightable in the US, while those that are AI-assisted where AI provides research but the final articles and press release are written by a human are.
 So if you use AI to write your press release or article (versus AI-assisted which allows for input from AI but where the actual writing is done by a human), your press release or article is not copyrightable in the US and anyone can copy it and use it for themselves.
 And many media frown upon, if not reject AI-generated articles.
 Automation including AI can bring many benefits to PR.
-But don’t short-change yourself and your business by skipping professional PR counsel.
-If you have a new business or startup and are thinking about utilizing public relations, one of the first steps is developing a PR plan for your company with top objectives such as, target audiences, deliverables and messaging.
-A next step would be to craft a creative brief with your PR messaging for each project.
-A creative brief typically includes a project summary, background, a main message and supporting messages.
+But don’t short-change yourself and your business by skipping professional PR counsel. |